 If you are about to be made redundant or your employment terminated and have been given a settlement agreement on which you have been told to take independent legal advice, we can help you.
-You can book an appointment with one of our employment solicitors, without leaving the comfort of your own home.
-Our legally qualified advisors will take you through your agreement in a face-to-face meeting online or by telephone, whichever is easiest for you.

 “An exceptional balance of expertise and personality.”